just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Pseudo-Random-Numbers.rst

     <p>
     <p>Learn about how a Russian crew was able to figure out how <i>not</i> to lose at slot machines in this <a href="https://www.npr.org/sections/money/2017/05/24/529865107/episode-773-slot-flaw-scofflaws" target="_blank">Planet Money podcast</a>.</p>
     <p>Read more about <a href="http://en.wikipedia.org/wiki/Linear_congruential_generator" target="_blank">linear congruential generators</a> on Wikipedia. </p>
-    <br/><br/>PRNGs are also useful when securing the Internet, which is covered later in the course.
+    <br/><br/><span class="hover vocab yui-wk-div" data-id="PRNG">PRNG</span>s are also useful when securing the Internet, which is covered later in the course.
 For now, you can watch this video about CloudFlare and how lava lamps are helping to keep the Internet secure.<br/>
 .. youtube:: 1cUUfMeOijg
         :width: 650
         :height: 415